gtsteffaniak/snapcast-docker/snapclient/README.md

 You can either use the bootstrap.sh or docker-compose.

+Note: you may need to kill pulseaudio on host for this to work, eg run `pulseaudio -k` on host.

 1. Using bootstrap.sh (client init):
    * Firstly, get the server running, either of the following options:
       * (preferred) navigate to `./snapserver` and initiate `docker-compose up -d`